Liu Residences East

-The Liu Residence East Tower (also known as Torre VAO2) is a residential skyscraper located in the Valle Oriente district of the San Pedro Garza García municipality of Monterrey, Mexico.
+The Liu Residence East Tower (also known as Torre VAO2) is a residential skyscraper located in the Valle Oriente district of the San Pedro Garza García municipality of the Monterrey metropolitan area, Mexico.
 Built between 2010 and 2013, the tower stands at 172 m tall with 39 floors, and is the current 27th tallest building in Mexico and the 8th tallest in Monterrey.
 The tower is part of the VAO complex alongside Torre KOI.

 History

 The tower is located in the Valle Oriente district of San Pedro Garza García.
 The apartment units can go up to a gross usable area of 220 m2.
 The building was designed by the HOK, Inc. firm and has a fully glass-glazed facade made by insulated glass panels.